Skip to content

 Claude Skills

 Claude Skills are a way of loading specialised knowledge into Claude Code.
-The main benefit is that unlike the CLAUDE.md file, full Skills file contents are not loaded into the context until used.
+The main benefit is that unlike the CLAUDE.md file, SKILL.md file contents are not loaded into the context until the Skill is invoked.

 Skills can be run either by asking Claude to use the Skill, or with a custom slash command.
 More information can be found at code.claude.com/docs/en/skills.